This program is open to qualified adult students that meet the following program requirements:

-- For the tuberculosis screening, the QuantiFERON Gold blood test or a two-step PPD skin test will be accepted (2nd step must be given 2-4 weeks after 1st step).
+- For the tuberculosis screening, a yearly QuantiFERON Gold blood test or a two-step PPD skin test will be accepted (2nd step must be given 2-4 weeks after 1st step).
 If positive results, submit a clear chest x-ray (within 5 years).

-- Two MMR vaccinations (measles, mumps, and rubella) or a positive titer for all 3 components.
-If rubella immunization was received prior to May 1973, a titer should be drawn, as the immunization may need to be repeated.
+- Two MMR vaccinations (measles, mumps, and rubella) or a positive titer for all three components.
+If rubella immunization was received prior to May, 1973, a titer should be drawn, as the immunization may need to be repeated.

-- The Hepatitis B series should be started prior to beginning the program in order to meet clinical requirements.
+- The hepatitis B series should be started prior to beginning the program in order to meet clinical requirements.
 Proof of the series and a positive titer must be submitted.
-If titer is negative, student must get another 3-shot series and an additional titer with positive results.
+If titer is negative, student must receive another series and an additional titer with positive results.